Discussion Notes

 Why This Video Was Made

-There are two major reasons why this video was made: - To help
+There are two major reasons why this video was made:

-educate consumers, families, clinicians, and policymakers about
+- To help educate consumers, families, clinicians, and policymakers about the purpose and value of peer education

-health consumers to facilitate peer educators' groups for others
+- To help train mental health consumers to facilitate peer educators' groups for others

 What are Peer Educators Groups?

-consumers to: - Understand their illness
+- Understand their illness

 - Explore various coping skills